sdslabnu/sdslabnu.github.io/_pages/research.md

 ---

 ## Research
 The SDS Lab research themes are described in the [Home Page]({{ site.url }}{{ site.baseurl }}/) while selected publications are highlighted in the [Publications]({{ site.url }}{{ site.baseurl }}/publications) page.
-Here we point to a few presentations and posters which may provide a summary of our research.
+Here we provide a list of our selected funding, including organizations funding our experiential PhD students, as well as a few presentations and posters which may provide a summary of our research.
 Furthermore, we provide links to shared codes and data repositories developed by current and former SDS Lab members.

 ## Funding